* Memcached not upgraded to V4/V5. Please refer to this github issue if you require this *

 Redis!
 Memcached is a great cache, but Redis also saves data to disk and can act as a message-bus for smaller deepstream clusters, giving you all the functionality you need.

-deepstream comes with an official connector for Memcached.
-You can install it via the commandline:
+deepstream comes preinstalled with an official connector for Memcached.

 If you are using deepstream from Node, you can also install it via NPM